atuline/FastLED-Demos/README.md

 !!!!!!!!!!!!!
 WARNING !!!!!!!!!!!!!

-Before attempting to use these demos, you should compile and run the demos found with the latest version of the FastLED library, available at:
+Before attempting to use these demos, you should compile and run the examples found with the latest version of the FastLED library, available at:

 https://github.com/FastLED/FastLED